Cluster Headache New Zealand

 Getting a diagnosis of Cluster Headache

-The neurologist did write some notes at this time including a recommendation to my GP for oxygen in the community as well as mentioning to me at the time that they had heard Vitamin D3 may be effective for cluster headache and also mentioned some sufferers find success using psilocybin, i.e. magic mushrooms.
-In regards to Vitamin D3, the neurologist had said to me “I can’t tell you how much to take but I have heard Vitamin D3 can be effective for cluster headache.”
+The neurologist’s notes included a recommendation to my GP for home oxygen therapy and a brief mention that Vitamin D3 might be effective for cluster headaches.
+They also noted that some sufferers reported success with psilocybin, or magic mushrooms.
+Regarding Vitamin D3, the neurologist said, “I can’t tell you how much to take, but I have heard Vitamin D3 can be effective for cluster headache.”

 Suicide Headache...
 Ungh.